What is the difference between Computer Vision, Machine Vision, and Embedded Vision?

 Machines with the ability to “see” are no longer science fiction.
 They have become an integral part of industrial automation and quality assurance systems and can also be found in autonomous vehicles or safety systems.
 As technological development progresses, vision capable machines are taking over increasingly complex tasks in a wide variety of specialized applications.
 In this context, it is important to distinguish between three different terms with overlapping meanings which are often used synonymously: computer vision, machine vision, and embedded vision.

 Computer vision (CV) is the most comprehensive of the three and refers to the scientific field that deals with the extraction of information from images using computers.
 Computers can therefore learn to analyze and understand digital images and videos.
 The goal is usually to derive a decision from the image content, or to use “intelligence” to process the image itself.
-The fields of application for CV are diverse and typically include areas where humans rely upon their visual perception.
+The fields of application for computer vision are diverse and typically include areas where humans rely upon their visual perception.

-Therefore, MV refers to a specialized form of CV for certain fields of application.
+Therefore, machine vision refers to a specialized form of computer vision for certain fields of application.
 One example is systems that visually inspect production lines for quality assurance.
 These systems insure that, for example, fill level criteria is met or that the application of labels and sealing caps is within the specified tolerances.
 The systems then trigger different actions based on the analysis, such as the redirection of faulty products or stoppage of the production line.
 However, the term is nowadays used with less precision and can also refer to applications in high-end surveillance, medicine, life science, or even in driver assistance systems.

 - one or several systems for image capture, consisting of lenses and imaging sensors.
 Sensors operate in different spectral ranges of light: natural light, monochrome, NIR (near infrared), LWIR (long wave infrared) or UV (ultraviolet); RADAR or LIDAR sensors can also be used.